AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 For the general steps or switch languages see the Task  [ReadMe](../../../)<br />
 For the main OCS page [ReadMe](../../../../../)<br />
-For the main landing page on master [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main samples page on master [ReadMe](https://github.com/osisoft/OSI-Samples)